2025 Michigan Wolverines football team: vs Wisconsin

 On October 4, Michigan defeated Wisconsin, 24–10, before a crowd of 111,070 at Michigan Stadium.
 After the opening kickoff, Wisconsin drove 75 yards on 12 plays, including a 17-yard pass from Hunter Simmons to Vinny Anthony II and a five-yard touchdown run up the middle by Dilin Jones.
 On the next drive, Michigan also drove 75 yards, featuring a 43-yard run by Justice Haynes and a one-yard touchdown run by Haynes to tie the game.
 After opening the game with two scoring drives, the teams traded punts on the next five possessions.
 Late in the second quarter, Michigan drove 44 yards, including a 32-yard pass from Bryce Underwood to Andrew Marsh and ending with a 40-yard field goal by Dominic Zvada.
 Michigan led, 10–7, at halftime.

 On the opening drive of the second half, Michigan drove 66 yards, including a 26-yard pass from Underwood to Marsh, but Zvada missed a 27-yard field goal at the end of the drive.
 Later in the third quarter, the Wolverines drove 67 yards, including pass completions of 33 and 29 yards from Underwood to Donaven McCulley, the latter good for a touchdown.
 On the drive following the touchdown, Rod Moore intercepted a Hunter Simmons pass at Michigan's 17-yard line.
 The Wolverines then drove 52 yards to the Wisconsin 28-yard line where the Badgers' defense stopped the Wolverines on fourth down.
-On its next possesion, Michigan drove 61 yards, including a 25-yard pass from Underwood to McCulley and concluding with a one-yard touchdown run by Haynes with 9:24 remaining in the game.
+On its next possession, Michigan drove 61 yards, including a 25-yard pass from Underwood to McCulley and concluding with a one-yard touchdown run by Haynes with 9:24 remaining in the game.
 The Badgers responded with a 53-yard, 13-play drive that consumed 6:41, but they were forced to settle for a 39-yard field goal by Nathanial Vakos.

 On offense, Underwood completed 19 of 28 passes for a season-high 270 yards, and McCulley had six receptions for 112 yards – the first 100-yard game by a Michigan receiver since the 2023 season.
 Wisconsin came into the game ranked first nationally in run defense, having allowed only 50 rushing yards per game.
 The Wolverines tallied 175 rushing yards, led by Haynes with 117 yards and two touchdowns on 19 carries.
 Haynes became the first Michigan player to tally over 100 yards in his first five games with the team.

 On defense, Michigan held Wisconsin to 75 rushing yards, including just seven yards in the second half.
 In the nine drives following Wisconsin's touchdown, the Wolverines held the Badgers to eight punts and an interception.
 Hunter Simmons tallied 177 passing yards, and Vinny Anthony II had nine receptions for 97 yards.